topwaye/klingon/README.md

 that you play cards at home is fun
 it is fun that you play cards at home
 it is fun to play cards at home
 to play cards at home is fun
+don't you think that it is fun that you play cards at home
+you don't
+do you

 klingon shows how our brains actually think to form sentences